 Our plastic surgeon, Dr. Karen Leong, has trained with some of the best rhinoplasty surgeons in southern California (in the Newport Beach, CA area).
 She appreciates the complexity of the nose and respects the many factors that can influence its structure — especially when it comes to repairing blocked airways.
 Septoplasty corrects a deviated septum, which is important to the structure of the nose.
 When you have bone or cartilage in your nose that is not straight, it can obstruct the airflow through the nasal passages.
 An obstructed airway can cause you to snore, develop sleep apnea, or have trouble breathing.
 Dr. Leong can straighten out the septum to improve these symptoms.
-During a private consultation at one of our Newport Beach locations, she will examine your nose and discuss a plan of action for your treatment.
+During a private consultation at our office, she will examine your nose and discuss a plan of action for your treatment.
 While the aesthetic appearance is not the most important factor in a septoplasty, Dr. Leong will still consider what is best for your facial profile for a natural, pleasing result.

 "I can’t say enough about Dr. Leong!
 I have struggled with stubborn unwanted fat around my middle section for years.
 Regardless of diet and exercise, I always seemed to have a muffin top that left me feeling insecure and uncomfortable.
 It only took one short meeting with Dr. Leong for me to finally feel confident with having her shape by middle through Liposuction and Thermage.
 I was previously very reluctant, but after meeting with her, I felt excited and ready.
 Dr. Leong’s honest and straightforward, yet kind and pleasant approach put me right at ease.
 The proceedure itself went very smooth and Dr. Leong and her staff were helpful and available every step of the way.
 It has now been six months since my procedure and I am totally blown away with my results.
 They exceeded every possible expectation and I truly could not be happier!!"- S.K. / Yelp / Sep 19, 2018